Religion in Malaysia: Islam

 Islam is the predominant religion of the country and is recognised as the state's official religion.
 It is practised by about 63 percent of Malaysians.
 Many Muslim holy days are national holidays, including the end of Ramadan, the end of the Hajj, and the birthday of Muhammad.
 Islam is thought to have been brought to Malaysia around the 12th century by Indian traders.
 In the early 15th century the Malacca Sultanate, commonly considered the first independent state in the peninsula, was founded.
 Led by a Muslim prince the influence of Malacca led to the spread of Islam throughout the Malay population.

 Although most people in Malaya were Muslim by the 15th century, the tolerant form of Islam brought by the Sufi meant that many traditional practices were incorporated into Islamic traditions.
 Islam is generally practised liberally, although in the last 20 years strict adherence to Islamic practice has increased.
 The official code of Islam in Malaysia is Sunni, and the practice of any other form of Islam is heavily restricted.
 The government opposes what it calls "deviant" teachings, forcing those who are deemed to follow these teachings to undergo "rehabilitation".
-In June 2006, 56 deviant teachings had been identified by national authorities, including Shi'a, transcendental meditation, and Baháʼí Faith teachings.
-However, the Department of Islamic Development Malaysia later clarified that Baháʼí Faith was erroneously declared a deviant offshoot of Islam by one of the state religious authorities as the 14th Muzakarah (Conference) of the Fatwa Committee of the National Council for Islamic Religious Affairs Malaysia held on 22–23 October 1985 decided that the Baháʼí doctrine is not part of Islam and the religion is recognised by the Registration Department and national census as an independent religion.
+In June 2006, 56 deviant teachings had been identified by national authorities, including Shi'a, transcendental meditation, and Baháʼí Faith. teachings.
 In June 2005 religious authorities reported that there were 22 "deviant" religious groups with around 2,820 followers in Malaysia.
 No statistics are given on rehabilitations, and the government actively monitors Shi'a groups.
 Restrictions have been imposed on Imams coming from overseas.

 The Malaysian government promotes a moderate version of Sunni Islam called Islam Hadhari.
 Islam Hadhari was introduced by former Prime Minister Abdullah Ahmad Badawi.
 It is meant to encourage a balanced approach to life and encourages inclusivity, tolerance, and looking outwards.
 The qualities it values are knowledge, hard work, honesty, good administration, and efficiency.
 The Islamic party PAS desires a stricter interpretation of Islam and the promotion of Islamic law.
 Due to Islam being the state religion, many mosques and other religious services are supported by the government.
 Control of the mosques is usually done on a state rather than a federal level.
 The charitable Zakāt tax is collected by the government, and the government supports those wishing to make the pilgrimage to Mecca.
 In 1985, Kassim Ahmed wrote a book called Hadith: A Re-evaluation which promoted Quranism, but it was subsequently banned by the Malaysian government.